 <p>CFRA recommends marketweighting the S&P 500 consumer discretionary sector.

-average of 3.7 for the S&P 500.
-The sub-industries within this sector that
+cap-weighted average of 3.8 for the S&P 500.
+The sub-industries within this

-currently show the highest average STARS are footwear, home improvement retail, internet & direct marketing retail and specialty stores.
-The
+sector that currently show the highest average STARS are automotive retail, footwear, housewares & specialties, internet & direct marketing retail and

-sub-industries with the lowest average STARS include auto parts & equipment,
+specialty stores.
+The sub-industries with the lowest average STARS include computer & electronics retail, home improvement retail, household appliances

-household appliances and motorcycle manufacturers.
-According to S&P Capital IQ
+and motorcycle manufacturers.
+According to S&P Capital IQ consensus estimates,

 for this sector currently shows a positive reading.
 In researching the past market history of prices and trading volume for each company, CFRA's computer